 In connection with our June 7, 2016 Private Placement, we entered into the purchase agreement and a registration rights agreement with institutional and other accredited investors in that offering.
 The purchase agreement included certain provisions requiring that the number of directors constituting the full Board of Directors of our company be increased from five to seven directors and that Mr. Wayne P. Rothbaum be appointed to serve on our Board of Directors as our Interim Chairman.
 On June 1, 2016, our Board was increased to seven directors, and on June 7, 2016 Mr. Rothbaum joined our Board and became the Interim Chairman of the Board.
 In the purchase agreement, we also agreed to appoint Dr. Iain Dukes to the Board of Directors effective as of a future date, and that, until the earlier of (i) the date Quogue Capital LLC, or Quogue, an affiliate of Mr. Rothbaum, beneficially owns less than 5% of our outstanding common stock, and (ii) June 30, 2017, which we refer to as the "effective period," we will take no other action to (x) change the size of our Board, (y) amend, in any respect, our articles of incorporation or bylaws, or (z) enter into any agreement to do any of the foregoing, in each case, without the prior written consent of Quogue.
 During the effective period, we also have agreed that either Mr. Rothbaum or Dr. Dukes will be appointed to the Compensation Committee, Audit Committee and Nominating and Governance Committee of our Board of Directors.
-We anticipate that Dr. Dukes will be appointed to each of our Compensation Committee, Audit Committee and Nominating and Governance Committee.
+We anticipate that Dr. Dukes will be appointed to our Board prior to the Annual Meeting and that either Mr. Rothbaum and/or Dr. Dukes will be appointed to each of our Compensation Committee, Audit Committee and Nominating and Governance Committee.